sdsc-hpc-students/sdsc-hpc-students.github.io/README.md

 ### Who are we?

-The Student Cluster Club is a planned collaboration between San Diego Supercomputer Center and the University of California, San Diego.
+The Student High Performance Computing (HPC) Club is a planned collaboration between San Diego Supercomputer Center and the University of California, San Diego.

 ### What is our goal?